 i dont work out, so we definitely have a different problem.

 STOP doing the work outs.
 Not forever, but for a week or so.
 I would focus more on whole body exercise as it sounds like you’ve strained your back with the strength training.
 Crunches and sit ups are good for your back, but too much can cause strain.
 I would talk to a trainer there to see what you can do while you’re recovering.
-I would also talk with a doctor if it doesn’t get better in a week.posted about 2 years ago
+I would also talk with a doctor if it doesn’t get better in a week.posted over 2 years ago

 It sounds like you have a strained lower back muscle or muscles (presumably in the lumbo-sacral region as this is the most common site of back injuries).
 The most common way to have this injury is if you used improper bending technique while handling the weights.
 Always bend you knees when lifting any weights—this centers all the force to your knees and away from your back.